ShilpikaB/Beehive-Health-Prediction_CSC869/README.md

 ### Future Direction
 - Randomize and automate the dataset segregation into the train/validate/test data sets.
 - Dataset currently has no way to identify the direction of flight of the bees - towards or away from the hive.
 The direction of flight of bees helps to identify the difference between the robber and healthy bees.
-- The dataset is biased because the source of varroa images is from the same location.
-Since they are from the same location, the model might train based on the other common feature of the image from the background rather than the bee.
 - MissingQueen data has very few images, and all are most likely for the same hive, therefore the model could be learning based on the image background.